Nagpal45/memoria/README.md

 ## 🌍 Cloud Deployment Strategy

 The production infrastructure is globally distributed but regionally optimized.
-The Gateway and all managed databases are strictly collocated in the **Singapore (`ap-southeast-1`)** region to achieve `<5ms` internal network latency.
+The Gateway and all managed databases are strictly collocated in the **Singapore (`ap-southeast-1`)** region to achieve low internal network latency.

 * **Frontend Interface:** Deployed on **Vercel** (Global Edge Network).
 * **API Gateway:** Deployed on **Render** (Singapore Node).